l-d-t/fiskalhrgo/README-HR.md

         "G",           // payment method G - cash, K - credit card, T -
                        // transfer, O - other, C - check (deprecated)
         "12345678901", // operator OIB
-        false,         // late delivery, if previous attempt failed but the
-                       // invoice was issued with just ZKI "",            // receipt book number, if the invoicing system was
-                       // unusable and the invoice was issued manually, the
-                       // number of the receipt book
-        "",            // unused, reserved field for future or temporary
-                       // unexpected use by the CIS, should be empty )
+    )

     if err != nil {